juergscherrer/HSR.CAS-FEE.Testing/basics/README.md

 * New account -> balance 0
 * Account balance is 0
 	* -> withdraw impossible
-	* -> deposit 50 -> balance 50
+	* -> deposit 50
+	 	* -> balance 50
 * Account balance is 50
-	* -> maximal withdraw 50 * 25% -> balance 37.5
+	* -> maximal withdraw 50 * 25%
+	 	* -> balance 37.5

 ### Exercise

-1. Install Jasmine `npm install --save-dev jasmine-node`
+1. Start beginning on this project `npm install` or create a new project and install Jasmine `npm install --save-dev jasmine-node`.
 2. Take a look at http://evanhahn.com/how-do-i-jasmine/ to get familiar with Jasmine.
-3. Create `bank-account.spec.js` and write the test specification
+3. Create `bank-account.spec.js` and implement the specification.
 4. Run Jasmine:
 	```shell
 	// .../CAS-FEE/HSR.CAS-FEE.Testing/basics $
 	$(npm bin)/jasmine-node --verbose 3-spec/*.spec.js
 	```

 	`$(npm bin)/` allows you to install & use jasmine locally.
 	The usage of global modules (`npm install -g xyz`) is not recommended.
-	Different projects may use different versions of a library.
+	Different projects may need different versions of a library/tool.
-5. The tests should not pass!
+5. The tests should not pass (because we didn't fix the broken return yet)!
 6. Fix the broken return statement
 7. Tests should pass!
 8. How is this development cycle called? -> [solution](./4-solution/bank-account.spec.js)